Yes — plastic pallets are trackable, and they’re arguably the best pallet type for the job.

 What Are the Main Ways to Track a Plastic Pallet?

-Barcode and QR Code
+Barcode and QR Codes: Simple, Affordable Tracking

 RFID Tags